FractalFrame/win-proxychains/README.md

 `win-proxychains` may look for the config path set in `WIN_PROXYCHAINS_CONFIG` if no config is supplied as an argument.

+*note* the timeout mechanism in `win-proxychains` works differently from that of `proxychains` because `win-proxychains` aims to support blocking and nonblocking sockets.
+For good performance, set your timeouts as low as possible.
+Higher values will perform badly, especially for asynchronous connections.
+A good timeout is 500ms or less, and 250 if your connection has a general low latency.

 To build `win-proxychains` you need at least:

 - rustc 1.85